clarisma/geodesk-docs/gol/query.md

 **Interactive mode** supports complex queries using [GeoDesk for Python](../python).

 <blockquote class="note" markdown="1">
 You will need to install Python.
-On Windows, required Python modules are downloaded automatically; on Linux and macOS, install them manually via `pip install geodesk2`.
+On Windows, required Python modules are downloaded automatically; on Linux and macOS, install them manually via `pip install geodesk`.
 </blockquote>

 For example: